narumii/Deobfuscator/CONTRIBUTING.md

 ## 🪄 Transformers
 ### What are transformers?
 Whole deobfuscation process is based on transformers.
-Transformers are smaller classes that are responsible for deobfuscating specific obfuscation techniques.
+Transformers are smaller pieces that are responsible for deobfuscating specific obfuscation techniques.
 In simple words - transformers are transforming obfuscated code into a more readable form.

 ### How to create your own transformer?
 1. Create a new class in [`deobfuscator-transformers`](./deobfuscator-transformers) module.